Have these conversations all the time

 - Children recognise race from a young age and they're never too young to start talking about it (see the PDF infographic)

-- Talk with pupils from the Early Years Foundation Stage (EYFS) onwards about the similarities and differences between people in a positive, open way.
+- Talk with pupils from the Early Years Foundation Stage (EYFS) onwards about the similarities and differences between people in an open, positive way.
 For example, discuss how characters in picture books are different and how they're the same (e.g. "these children have different skin colours, but they all laugh at the same things")

-- Make sure you have a diverse representation of people in your books, images around your school (in displays, posters, murals) and the toys and dressing up clothes in your EYFS areas.
+- Make sure you have a diverse representation of people in your books, images around your school (for example, displays, posters and murals) and the toys and dressing up clothes in your EYFS areas.
 Find out how to review and improve diversity in books

 Don’t take a colour blind approach

-It's easy to think that the best way to promote race equality is to pretend to pupils that you don't see race (e.g. saying "everyone is the same at our school, we don't think/talk about people's skin colour"), but race is an important part of people's history and identity, so don't ignore it.
+It's easy to think that the best way to promote race equality is to pretend to pupils that you don't see race (for example by saying, "everyone is the same at our school, we don't think/talk about people's skin colour"), but race is an important part of people's history and identity, so don't ignore it.

-- Talk openly about the different ethnic groups in your school or class and celebrate the different identities or countries of origin within your school community – include staff and families within this too
+- Talk openly about the different ethnic groups in your school and celebrate the different identities or countries of origin within your school community – include staff and families within this too

 Talk about the fact racism exists